-You can control the projector with a PC using the PC Control port4. built-in remote mouse receiver.

-- USB terminal allows USB mouse operation 5 - The contemporary cabinet design is light, compact, easy to carry, EGTOR LAMPS AND ACCESSORIES and complements any office, boardroom or auditorium. - Eight pointers are available for your presentation.
+- You can control the projector with a PC using the PC Control port\4. - .com (800) 281-8860 USB terminal allows USB mouse operation \5.
+The contemporary cabinet design is light, compact, easy to carry, and complements any office, boardroom or auditorium.
+PROJ ECTOR LAMPS AND ACCESSORIES - Eight pointers are available for your presentation.

-- 1 Do not attempt to mount the projector on a ceiling yourself.
+- \1 Do not attempt to mount the projector on a ceiling yourself.
 The proiector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury.
 In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes.
-Please consult your dealer for more information. - 2 An XGA image (1024×768) is converted into an 800×600 crisp image with NEC technology's Advanced AccuBlend on MT850. - 3 A UXGA (1600 \times 1200) and SXGA image (1280 \times 1024) are displayed with NEC technology's Advanced AccuBlend on MT1055/MT1050. - 4 The PC Control Utility 1.0 is required.
-This program is included on the supplied CD-ROM. - 5 The USB terminal meets the USB1.1 specification and accepts a USB mouse only.
+Please consult your dealer for more information. - \ An XGA image (1024 $\times$ 768) is converted into an 800 $\times$ 600 crisp image with NEC technology's Advanced AccuBlend on MT850. - \3 A UXGA (1600 $\times$ 1200) and SXGA image (1280 $\times$ 1024) is converted into a 1600×1200 and 1024×768 crisp image respectivery with NEC technology's Advanced AccuBlend on MT1055/MT1050. - \4 The PC Control Utility 1.0 is required.
+This program is included on the supplied CD-ROM. - \5 The USB terminal meets the USB1.1 specification and accepts a USB mouse only.